stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/3_build_execute_investigative_playbook.md

   ![Section4 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section4-create-automation-playbook-test-execute-playbook.png)

   4. Wait until the playbook is successfully executed.
-Once it is done, you should see an email coming through to your email.
-This email will contain summary of the investigation done by our playbook.
+Once it is done, you will see an email.
+This will contain summary of the investigation done by your playbook.

   ![Section4 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section4-create-automation-playbook-test-execute-playbook-email-summary.png)